 Use this “good oil” in recipes that rely on olive oil as their primary fat or are uncooked.
 So bread dips, salad dressings and things like confit recipes.

-If you liked this recipe for Garlic Confit, here are more perfect antipasto platter recipes:
+Here are more perfect antipasto platter recipes:

 - Preheat oven to 350 degrees.